 mkdir -p /var/opt/mssql/backup

 Move the backup file to that directory.
 In the following example, the backup file resides in the home directory of user1.
-Change the command to match the location of AdventureWorks2014.bak on your machine.
+Change the command to match the location and file name of your backup file.

 Exit super user mode.

-To restore the backup, you can use the RESTORE DATABASE Transact-SQL (TQL) command.
+To restore the database backup, you can use the RESTORE DATABASE Transact-SQL (TQL) command.

 The following steps use the sqlcmd tool.
-If you haven’t install SQL Server Tools, see Install SQL Server on Linux.
+If you haven’t install SQL Server Tools, see Install SQL Server command-line tools on Linux.

 In the same terminal, launch sqlcmd.
 The following example connects to the local SQL Server instance with the SA user.
-Enter the password when prompted or specify the password with the -P parameter.
+Enter the password when prompted, or specify the password by adding the -P parameter.

 sqlcmd -S localhost -U SA